zsquareplusc/python-embedded-launcher/documentation/api.rst

 .. function:: close_console()

     Useful for GUI applications, it closes a separate console window if there is one, e.g. when the exe was started by a double click.
+It is safe to call this function even if the application was started in a console (determined with :func:`is_separate_console_window()`)

     Note that ``sys.stdout``, ``sys.stderr`` and ``sys.stdin`` are replaced
     with a dummy object that ignores ``write()``/``flush()`` and returns empty strings on ``read()``.